citusdata/citus_docs/use_case_guide/multi_tenant.rst

 Multi-tenant applications have a nice property that we can take advantage of: queries usually always request information for one tenant at a time, not a mix of tenants.
 For instance, when a salesperson is searching prospect information in a CRM, the search results are specific to his employer; other businesses' leads and notes are not included.

 Because application queries are restricted to a single tenant, such as a store or company, one approach for making multi-tenant application queries fast is to store *all* data for a given tenant on the same node.
 This minimizes network overhead between the nodes and allows Citus to support all your application's joins, key constraints and transactions efficiently.
-They can happen entirely within a node and do not require information from other nodes.
 With this, you can scale across multiple nodes without having to totally re-write or re-architect your application.

 .. image:: ../images/mt-ad-routing-diagram.png